 Ah the Caribbean, as potentially dangerous as it is breathtakingly beautiful.
 Dominica's varied natural wonders include mountains, rainforests, hot springs, waterfalls and freshwater lakes.
 It also has the world's largest number of potentially active volcanoes.

-Crime on the Caribbean island of Dominica is primarily of the petty sort, though the island did experience 21 murders in 2010.
+Crime on the Caribbean island of Dominica is mostly petty.
 Many people come here as part of a cruise and may not be aware of the potential dangers.